xAirx/Certifications-and-self-development/README.md

 					Redux

+					#####When done create section on portfolio

+					Link to onenote: onenote:#&section-id=49b98f24-6e45-b74e-84ab-294b045d2ef7&end&base-path=https://d.docs.live.net/0897203c158e872f/Documents/marcos%20notesbog/React.js/TODO%20Advanced%20patterns%20in%20React/Composition%20patterns%20-%20reuseable%20componentns/TODO%20Quick%20overview%20of%20each%20pattern.one

+					#####Use onenote explanations side by side as a background for the section.

 		---------------------------Theming with Styled Components context API + Hooks + Dark light  mode-------------------------

-					What is the Theme Provider ?
+					####What is the Theme Provider ?
 					- What is Styled theming  - done

 					https://jamie.build/styled-theming.html
 					https://medium.com/@rossbulat/creating-themes-in-react-with-styled-components-6fce744b4e54

+					####Write example for the patterns section in the codesandbox.io.

 				----------------Storybook Basics and writing stories Guide etc--------------